d20daggeranddie-cmd/Dagger-Die/README.md

   - **3-4 players**: 50 HP
   - **5-6 players**: 60 HP
 - On your turn, roll 3 virtual D20s in the app
+- Throw at each rolled number in the order they're rolled in
 - The app highlights the corresponding target zones on the odd/even boards
 - Throw your physical knives at the **log round targets**:
   - **Odd board**: Numbers 1, 3, 5, 7, 9, 11, 13, 15, 17, 19